There is something so simple and comforting about a good roast chicken.

-First, preheat your oven to 450 degrees F. Yes, we are roasting, not baking.
+First, preheat your oven to 450 degrees F. Yes, we are roasting, not baking and roasting requires high heat.
 Remove the chicken from the package.
 You want to be super careful with cross contamination so do this in your sink (and then be sure to clean your sink really well after with hot, soapy water).
 Check to see if there is anything inside the chicken, there is often the neck.
 You can discard this, or you can put it in the bottom of the pan to roast, and use it in the bone broth you might to make (more on that later).
 Place the chicken, breast side up, in the pan.

 Sprinkle the chicken liberally with salt and pepper, and also on the inside.
 Again, be careful with cross contamination.
 If you have a lemon, as I did, cut it in half and place it inside the chicken.
 If you want to use chili powder, sprinkle about a teaspoon all over the chicken.
-Take a cup of water and pour it in the bottom of the pan.
-Because the heat is so high, the chicken might smoke a bit and you can prevent that with the water.
+Next, take a cup of water and pour it in the bottom of the pan.
+Because the heat is so high, the chicken might smoke a bit from the fat hitting the pan and you can prevent that with the water.

 So far, so good.